Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Methods

 \textbf{Decoding}: To know if a measurement can be mapped to a logical state, it must first be checked for non-zero flags and out-of-codespace patches.
 Non-zero measurements of flag qubits indicate that its corresponding patch of data qubits was not correctly initialized into the logical $|00\rangle_L$ state.
 Any measurement for which not all flags are measured to be zero is discarded.
 A patch of data qubits is out-of-codespace if it does not match one of the codewords of the [[4, 2, 2]] code (Equation \ref{eq:codewords}).
 Any measurement for which not all patches are within the codespace is discarded.
 Once these checks are completed, the remaining measurements are decoded via Equation \ref{eq:codewords}.

-\textbf{Pauli Correction (for constant depth circuits)}: Appropriate Pauli-corrections (bit-flips) are applied to the data qubit measurements based on the ancilla qubit measurements.
-This step is the result of pushing the classically-controlled Pauli corrections (that are required to make a circuit constant-depth) past the measurements.
+\textbf{Pauli Correction (for constant depth circuits)}: Appropriate Pauli corrections (bit flips) are applied to the data qubit measurements based on the ancilla qubit measurements.
+This step is the result of pushing the classically controlled Pauli corrections (required to make a circuit constant-depth) past the measurements.